grilme99/sentry-luau/docs/configuration/integrations/custom.md

 # Custom Integrations

-Add a custom integration to your Lua using the following format:
+Add a custom integration to your Luau using the following format:

 ```lua
 -- All integrations that come with an SDK can be found on Sentry.Integrations object